-3.5.1.110 What if I determine the participant doesn't have good cause?
+3.5.1.11 What if I determine the participant doesn't have good cause?

-The purpose of the NCS eJAS tool is to document that the WFPS/WFSSS followed the non-compliance sanction process, gave the participant every opportunity to participate, reviewed the case with others, and agreed with the NCS referral.
+The purpose of the NCS eJAS tool is to document that the WFPS/WFSSSWorkFirst staff followed the non-compliance sanction process, gave the participant had every opportunity to participate, reviewed the case was reviewed with others, and agreed with the NCS referral was appropriate.
 It also helps to determine the next appropriate step based on all available information.
 The participant could be referred for NCS reduction and/or be re-engaged.

-If it's determined the participant doesn't have good cause for failure to participate, complete the eJAS Non-Compliance Sanction Case Staffing & Review Criteria tool (NCS eJAS tool) questions 1-15 during the good cause/NCS case staffing appointment.
+If it's determined the participant doesn't have good cause for failure to participate, Case Managers complete the eJAS Non-Compliance Sanction Case Staffing & Review Criteria tool (NCS eJAS tool) questions 1-15 during the good cause/NCS case staffing appointment.

-If the participant attends their NCS case staffing and does not meet good cause, the WFPS/WFSSS follows the NCS eJAS tool:
+If the participant attends their NCS case staffing and does not meet good cause, the Case Manager the WFPS/WFSSS follows the NCS eJAS tool:

-- Discusses how participation helps participants and their family. - Makes sure the participant has an opportunity to participate, which may include:

-- Changing IRP requirements if different WorkFirst activities may help the participant move towards independence and employment sooner. - o Provides support services the participant needs to participate. - Describes the non-compliance sanction penalties, what happens if a participant stays in non-compliance sanction, and how to end the non-compliance sanction. - Explains continued non-participation without good cause, may result in a decision to close the cash grant once the participant has been in NCS reduction for ten months; - Explores how the participant plans to care for and support their children, (this is called the Child Safety Review) if their case closes, including local resources that may help meet their needs.
-This can include Food, BFET, WIC, Childcare, Head Start etc.; - Explains to the non-participating parent/caregiver that they may be able to receive CEAP if the supervisor or designee approves their case for closure (see Section 3.5.3.2) - Documents barriers discussed and the results of the case staffing in the NCS eJAS tool. - Provides an eJAS NCS case staffing results letter.
+- Discusses how participation helps participants and their family. - Makes sure the participant has an opportunity to participate, which may include: - Changing IRP requirements if different WorkFirst activities may help the participant move towards independence and employment sooner. - o Provides support services the participant needs to participate. - Describes the non-compliance sanction penalties, what happens if a participant stays in non-compliance sanction, and how to end the non-compliance sanction. - Explains continued non-participation without good cause, may result in a decision to close the cash grant once the participant has been in NCS reduction for ten months; - Explores how the participant plans to care for and support their children, (this is called the Child Safety Review) if their case closes, including local resources that may help meet their needs.
+This can include Food, BFET, WIC, Childcare, Head Start etc.; - Explains to the non-participating parent/caregiver that they may be able to receive CEAP if the supervisor or designee approves their case for closure (see Section 3.5.3.2) - Documents barriers discussed and the results of the case staffing in the NCS eJAS tool. - Completes mandatory text and provides an eJAS NCS case staffing results letter.

-3.5.1.124 What if the participant fails to attend the good cause appointment/NCS case staffing?
+3.5.1.12 What if the participant fails to attend the good cause appointment/NCS case staffing?

-If the participant fails to attend the good cause appointment/NCS case staffing, the WFPS/WFSSS:
+If the participant fails to attend the good cause appointment/NCS case staffing, the WFPS/WFSSSWorkFirst staff member:

-- Conducts the appointment with at least one other relevant professional. - Determines whether the participant was able to participate (in the required activities as outlined in the IRP) during the NCS case staffing based on available information (such as case notes, information from other professionals and medical records). - Documents the following: - o Issues discussed and the results of the case staffing in the NCS eJAS tool. - The participant waived the opportunity to attend and to describe the outcome of the staffing. - Mails the following to the participant: - o Information about resources the family may need if their TANF grant is reduced or closed.
-This qualifies as the Child Safety Review if the participant doesn't show up for their NCS case staffing. - The eJAS NCS case staffing results letter.
+- Conducts the appointment with at least one other relevant professional. - Determines whether the participant was able to participate (in the required activities as outlined in the IRP) during the NCS case staffing based on available information (such as case notes, information from other professionals and medical records). - Documents the following: - o Issues discussed and the results of the case staffing in the NCS eJAS tool. - The participant waived the opportunity to attend and to describe the outcome of the staffing. - Mails the following to the participant: - Information about resources the family may need if their TANF grant is reduced or closed.
+This qualifies as the Child Safety Review if the participant doesn't show up for their NCS case staffing. - The eJAS NCS case staffing results letter which must include what the participant failed to do.

-3.5.1.132 What do I do after the NCS case staffing?
+3.5.1.13 What do I do after the NCS case staffing?

-The WFPS/WFSSS determines if the participant meets NCS reduction referral criteria:
+DThe WFPS/WFSSS determines if the participant meets NCS reduction referral criteria:

-If good cause wasn't found, request supervisor or designee approval in the NCS eJAS tool. • If a participant hasn't ended their non-compliance sanction following ten months of NCS reduction a WFPS/WFSSS will complete a NCS termination referral.
+- If good cause wasn't found, request supervisor or designee approval in the NCS eJAS tool. - If a participant hasn't ended their non-compliance sanction following ten months of NCS reduction, a WFPS/WFSSS will complete a NCS termination referral.